 3. Enforcing European law

 The power to enforce European law is relevant in the field of anti-discrimination legislation on the basis of age in employment.
 The Commission has the power to start infringement procedures against Member States which have not implemented this legislation.
-AGE therefore informs the Commission of its members’ views on the way the EU anti discrimination legislation is transposed and implemented at national level.

 The European Commission is an important mouthpiece for the European Union on the international stage.
 It negociates international agreements and treaties in the framework of a mandate agreed upon in the Council.
 It thus enables the Union to speak ‘with one voice’ in international forums.